arrayoutofbounds/hcard-generator/README.md

 The aim of this project was to build a responsive HCard Generator that allows a user to enter their details in the form on the left and have the HCard preview shown on the right.

+## Testing the result

+To ensure the hcard was following conventions, the output of the download was tested on http://hcard.geekhood.net by pasting it under the `Fragment` section.
+This is the validator that is recommended by http://microformats.org/wiki/hCard.

+Note: For the test to pass all fields must be filled out.
+This is something that can be improved.

 ## Output from generator

 The class vcard is a root class name that indicates the presence of an HCard.

 The classes photo, fn, and adr define properties of the HCard.

+### Converting to XHTML

+Since HCard is based of XHTML, it has to be converted to pass the validator tests.
+This was done by creating a helper function that serializes to XML.
+If this is not done then the validator will fail.

 ```
 <div xmlns="http://www.w3.org/1999/xhtml" id="vcard" class="sc-fznKkj fQkkzS vcard">